 These fruits are so foreign to the fallen, sinful world we live in that they are guaranteed to get people’s attention.
 They are guaranteed to start conversations.
 They are more radical than any tattoo you could get!

-The Only Requirement to Enter Heaven
+The Only Requirement to Get Into Heaven

 Align your heart with God’s Word and know that whatever you prayerfully decide about getting a tattoo, there is only one thing that stops people from entering Heaven – their sin (rebellion against God)!
+Whether you’ve been buried or cremated, this remains the only decisive factor in where you’ll spend eternity.

 The punishment for sin is death and separation from God, but Jesus, fully man, fully God, came to Earth, lived a perfect life and, bearing OUR sins, died on the cross (the death we deserve) to satisfy The Father’s wrath against sin.
 The debt was paid.
 Christ rose again, He conquered death.
 And He made a way for us to enter Heaven – Himself (John 3:16).